-The Bollywood film industry has been around more than 100 years entertaining the people all over the world.
-The main reason for its popularity across the borders is definitely the soulful music, unforgettable songs and impeccable dance move blended in the cinema right from the beginning.
+The Bollywood film industry has been around for more than 100 years, entertaining people all over the world.
+The main reason for its popularity across borders is definitely the soulful music, unforgettable songs, and impeccable dance moves blended in the cinema right from the beginning.
 A lot of credit must go to the romance genre in Bollywood that’s highly responsible for popularizing the trends of music and dance in the films.

 History of Romantic Bollywood Films

-Bollywood film industry dates back to the year 1913 when the first Bollywood film was released.
-It was an era where romance or love marriages were often considered a taboo and there was always a fear among the filmmakers that if there’s any romantic element included in the films, it would definitely raise a lot of controversies.
+The bollywood film industry dates back to the year 1913, when the first Bollywood film was released.
+It was an era where romance or love marriages were often considered taboo, and there was always a fear among the filmmakers that if there was any romantic element included in the films, it would definitely raise a lot of controversies.

 However, it was a bold move from Raj Kapoor, one of the superstars of Bollywood in the 50s and 60s besides Dev Anand and Dilip Kumar, that changed the face of romance in India.
 Directed and produced by himself, Raj Kapoor played the protagonist in the 1951 romantic Hindi film Awaara.
 The film wasn’t bold enough to current standards, but it did raise a few eyebrows during that era as it displayed the passionate love between Raj Kapoor and Nargis to such an extent that they were even romantically linked in real life by the media.

-Awaara also gave us Bollywood’s first Romantic Jodi as well.
-Despite the movie’s success, the same formula was hardly targeted in the Bollywood cinema at that time.
+Awaara also gave us Bollywood’s first Romantic Jodi.
+Despite the movie’s success, the same formula was hardly targeted in Bollywood cinema at that time.
 Most of the movies in that era were based on social issues and family drama.
 However, Raj Kapoor kept his stint alive with movies like Shree 420 and Barsaat.

-Later in the years, Sangam was another romantic film released in 1964 starring Raj Kapoor, Vyajanthimala and Rajendra Kumar that actually offered the much-needed boost to the trend of Love Triangle in the films during that era.
-However, the 1964 romantic drama film Guide starring Dev Anand and Waheeda Rehman broke all the barriers that were forced to love or romance during that era.
+Later in the years, Sangam was another romantic film released in 1964 starring Raj Kapoor, Vyajanthimala, and Rajendra Kumar that actually offered a much-needed boost to the trend of Love Triangles in films during that era.
+However, the 1964 romantic drama film Guide, starring Dev Anand and Waheeda Rehman, broke all the barriers that were forced to love or romance during that era.

 A Shift in Romance Genre of Bollywood